Tuesday, June 19, 2018

 What Happens To The Souls Of Infants Who Die?

-There have been a number of different positions amongst Christians as to what happens to the souls of children who die.
+There have been a number of different positions amongst Christians as to what happens to the souls of children who pass away.
 Augustine postulated that unbaptized infants were punished eternally in hell, but to a lesser degree.
 His views softened over time.
 For centuries, the Roman Catholic Church unofficially taught that the souls of deceased children go to a place called Limbo.
 The Greek fathers did not discuss this topic at length, but some believed children who died went to some place distinct from both heaven and hell.
-The stance defended here is that the destination of little children who pass away enter into the presence of God in heaven.
+The stance defended here is that the destination of little children who die enter directly into the presence of God in heaven.

-If Christ is the only way to heaven as He claims to be, faith is required in order to follow Him, yet babies are not able to place their trust in anyone, then it might seem to some that those who die are excluded from heaven.
-However, we would be hard pressed to find Christians who actually believe that today.
+If Christ is the only way to heaven as He claims to be, faith is required in order to follow Him, yet infants are not able to place their trust in anyone, then it might seem to some that those who die are excluded from heaven.
+However, we would be hard-pressed to find Christians who actually believe that idea today.
 The idea is not palatable to us at all.
 While not explicitly answered in Scripture, there are a number of clues which seem to indicate that babies are recipients of God's grace and excluded from eternal punishment.

 Scripture implicitly affirms the concept that we call the age of accountability (Deuteronomy 1:39; Isaiah 7:15-16).
 This is relative due to the fact that everybody develops differently.
 Thus, there exists a period of time during childhood in which God in His mercy does not count sins against a person due to lacking reason and understanding.
-While babies are born with a sin nature, they still cannot actually commit acts of evil.
+While babies are born with a sin nature, they still cannot actually commit acts of evil on their own.

-Consider the mourning of King David when the Lord took away his newborn child as discipline for acts of adultery and murder (2 Samuel 12:22-23).
-Even in the midst of his selfish and brutish conduct, we see God exercising mercy as his own life was spared.
-The Lord is in charge of life itself.
+Consider the mourning of King David when God took away his newborn child as discipline for acts of adultery and murder (2 Samuel 12:22-23).
+Even in the midst of his selfish and brutish conduct, we see the Lord exercising mercy as his own life was spared.
+He is in charge of life itself.
 The text of 2 Samuel affirms that both would go to the same place at the moment of physical death.
-Moreover, Hebrews 11:32-33 tells us David entered into the presence of God with the rest of the saints.
-Why should we believe that the souls of deceased children go to some place other than heaven?
+Moreover, Hebrews 11:32-33 says that David entered into the presence of God with the rest of the saints.
+Why believe that the souls of deceased children go to some place other than heaven?

-God would not condemn to hell somebody who never even had a chance to live.
-We must also keep in mind those who have severe cognitive disabilities.
-Though it is a teaching of Scripture that God has inscribed a moral law into the hearts of men, every person needs to have the mental capacity to act.
+The idea of God condemning somebody to hell who never even had a chance to live violates our sense of justice.
+There is also the issue of those who have cognitive impairments of various kinds.
+Though it is a teaching of Scripture that God has inscribed a moral law into the hearts of men, every person needs to have the mental capacity to understand it and act.
 Each man will be judged according to his own conduct (2 Corinthians 5:10; 1 Peter 1:17).
-Babies cannot do anything on their own.
+Infants cannot do anything on their own.
 What could God judge them for?
-Our hope lies in the goodness and graciousness of God.
+Ultimately, our hope lies in the goodness and graciousness of God.
 That is our one and only hope, from here to eternity.
 Children are by no means an exception to that rule.

 Monday, June 18, 2018